 Warning: This work has been rated 18+ for language, violence, and mature content.

-The sky lit bright for an instant and loud rumbles shook the orphanage.
+The sky flashed for an instant and loud rumbles shook the old structure that is the orphanage.
 Plip, plop, plip, plop.
 Ren, Nanny, and all of the other kids were busy placing pots and buckets underneath leaks and cracks.
 Cecilia on the other hand, lay wasted on her bed.

 Ren's eyes elevated for a bit, curious as to what the news had to say and returned to his book on the element table.

-"Evidence suggests that the A.I in the Mitchon was hacked and programmed to shut down the facility and itself for approximately four hours at noon as shown in it's last order of operations."
+"Evidence suggests that the A.I in the Mitchon was hacked and programmed to shut down the facility and itself until six pm as shown in its last order of operations."

 Ren reached for his vitamin drink and took a sip from it.